mutianyou2013/mutianyou2013.github.io/_posts/2021-08-01-OC-project.md

 However, it's not efficient to grab useful data from that huge database, so I set up a couple of codes for quick inquiries.

+### Screen alloys with p-block metals and terminations of (111) and (100)

+Import

 ```python
 import pandas as pd
 import pickle
 import os
 ```
+Lists of all chemical elements in different blocks.
+Metals in l2 is the so-called p-block metals.
 ```python
 l1 = ['Pt']
 l2 = ['Al','Ga','Ge','In','Sn','Sb','Tl','Pb','Bi','Po']